gigglebits/IT1600_Final/Flag4.md

 # Flag 4

-Flag 1 focuses on direct object refrencing which can be encompassed into the top vulnerability on the [OWASP Top 10](https://owasp.org/www-project-top-ten/), BAC or broken access control (not blood alcohol content).
+Flag 4 focuses on direct object refrencing just like flag 1.
+This time though with editing enabled.

 1. First things first.
 From the authenticated state we will click edit on one of our own posts (you'll probably only have one).
 ![post]()